berndpfrommer/flir_spinnaker_ros2/README.md

 ## Tested cameras:

-The following cameras have been tested:
+The following cameras have been used with this driver:

 - Blackfly S (USB3, GigE)
+- Blackfly (GigE)
 - Grashopper (USB3)
 - Chameleon (USB3) tested on firmware v1.13.3.00